 They’re all a single serving, but you can make enough for two, save the rest, and reheat it a day or two later (then you get dinner in 2 minutes!).

-Most of these recipes take about 20 minutes to cook.
+Most of these recipes take about 20 or 25 minutes to cook.
 Cut up some fruit, heat some rice (I always make extra), make a quick salad, or grab some crusty bread, and you’ve got dinner!

 Quick Dinner Recipes for One